ibm-cloud-architecture/refarch-asset-analytics/asset-event-producer/README.md

 *

 ## kafka
-You can run kafka locally using docker-compose.
+You can run kafka locally using docker-compose or by deploying it to Kubernetes on docker desktop.
 See the note [here]()